xak1234/Projects/criminal-minds/README.md

 ## 🎮 Core Features

-- 🧠 AI-modeled interrogation logic (simulated)
+- 🧠 AI-modeled, Molded to specific individual Personalities to duplicate the personality 100&
 - 🔀 Branching dialogue & psychological manipulation
 - 📁 Live case files that evolve as you play
 - 📉 Risk factors + mental state tracking